-Enclave Name: Comeya Plain Panorama Comeya1
+Enclave Name: Comeya Plain

 Categories of protection: The enclave is built into the SCI and SPA ES1200001 Picos de Europa (Asturias), within the National Park and Biosphere Reserve of the Picos de Europa.